 - First thing “Keep your day job.”
 To publish and promote your books takes money and sometimes lots of it.
-Promotion may include travel, business cards, bookmarkers, renting tables at fairs, posters, and free copies for reviews, etc. Most reviewers will require one or more free copies of your book, and so will any contests you enter.
-You will also need to provide most interviewers with a free copy or your book.
+Promotion may include travel, business cards, bookmarkers, renting tables at fairs, posters, and free copies for reviews, etc. Reviewers may require one or more free copies of your book, and so will any contests you enter.
+You may also need to provide interviewers with a free copy or your book.

 - Once upon a time the publishing houses helped you promote your book.
 In our day reality is becoming quite different.
 In many cases the author pays for tickets, gas, and hotels.
 If you write fantasy, you will want to promote your books in many fantasy fairs.
 The best ones will charge from $50 up to much more, often $200 for the right to have a table.
 This is without counting the need for someone to help you and the cost of food and gas.

 Now that that is out of the way, let’s get down to writing.

 - Make a habit of writing every day even if it is only for a few minutes or a few phrases.
 This exercise will keep you in tune with the story and your characters.

 - Have friends look at your stories for common grammatical errors.
 You can tell them that you will put their name in your book if they get it back to you in three weeks, as a way of acknowledging their work.

 - Join a local chapter of a writer’s organization and learn from them.
 Usually they have members that will coach you to be a better author, and you will always learn from others experiences.